Kolos65/Mockable/README.md

     MockerPolicy.default = .relaxedVoid
     ```

-The `.relaxedMockable` policy in combination with the [`Mockable`](https://kolos65.github.io/Mockable/documentation/mockable/mockable) protocol can be used to set an implicit return value for custom types:
+The `.relaxedMockable` policy in combination with the [`Mockable`](https://kolos65.github.io/Mockable/documentation/mockable/mockable) protocol can be used to set an implicit return value for custom (or even built in) types:
 ```swift
 struct Car {
     var name: String